shinjinighosh/helpme-vscode-extension/README.md

 ## Known Issues

-- Loading the question mappings takes a long time.
+- We will change the trigger command from hello world to helpme soon!

 ## Release Notes